EnzoBnl/enzobnl/bd.md

 - A = Availability = Requests are newer answered with an error.
 - C = Consistency = Requests get the latest version of what they ask for or an error/timeout.
 - E = Else
-- L = Latency = Requests get fast their result in its currently available state.
+- L = Latency = A request get a result in its fastest available state.

 ||PC|PA|
 |--|--|--|